benfugate/clash-war-tracker/README.md

 `/clash-tracker/data/backups`, mainly just in case I break something in the code.

 Also at midnight, a helper script `get_active_players.py` will run.
-This script gets the list of players currently in the clan, and will mark any players you have been tracking as not in the clan in the `clash.json` They will also no longer appear on the webpage view, but the data will persist in case they rejoin in which the flag wull be updated.
+This script gets the list of players currently in the clan, and will mark any players you have been tracking as not in the clan in the `clash.json`.
+They will also no longer appear on the webpage view, but the data will persist in case they rejoin in which the flag will be updated.
+This script will also update clash.json to reflect the players current town hall and trophy numbers.

+By default, the config.json will have a value `WAR_FILTER_SECONDS`.
+This value will be used to filter out old war attack information.
+Any attack that is older than this value in seconds (1 month by default) will no longer be considered when creating player evaluation variables.

 If `main.py` fails to run due to an error, the errors get output to `/clash-tracker/data/errors` which can help diagnose what's going wrong.